 On February 20, 2025, we entered into the Share Purchase Agreement with AstraZeneca Treasury Limited pursuant to which FibroGen and its subsidiary FibroGen China Anemia Holdings, Ltd. agreed to sell all of the issued and outstanding equity interests of FibroGen International to AstraZeneca Treasury Limited for an aggregate purchase price comprised of \$85 million in cash for the enterprise value of FibroGen International, plus an additional cash amount equal to the net cash held in China by FibroGen International and its subsidiaries as of the closing.
 This sale includes all of our roxadustat assets in China, including FibroGen International's subsidiary FibroGen (China) Medical Technology Development Co., Ltd and its 51.1% interest in Falikang.
 The transaction is expected to close by mid-2025, and is subject to customary closing conditions and closing deliverables, including receipt of regulatory approval from the China State Administration for Market Regulation.
 We analyzed the quantitative and qualitative factors and concluded that the sale of FibroGen International represents a strategic shift in our business and qualified as a discontinued operation.
-As a result, we determined that FibroGen International met the "held for sale" criteria and the "discontinued operations" criteria in accordance with Financial Accounting Standard Boards Accounting Standards Codification 205, Presentation of Financial Statements ("ASC 205"), as of December 31, 2024.
-Accordingly, the consolidated balance sheets and the consolidated statements of operations, and the notes to the consolidated financial statements were recasted for all periods presented to reflect the discontinuation of FibroGen International in accordance with ASC 205.
-The operating results related to FibroGen International are classified as discontinued operations. and have been reflected as discontinued operations in the consolidated statements of operations, while the related assets and liabilities were classified within the consolidated balance sheets as held for sale for all periods presented.
-See Note 3, Discontinued Operations, to our consolidated financial statements for related disclosures.
+As a result, we determined that FibroGen International met the "held for sale" criteria and the "discontinued operations" criteria in accordance with Financial Accounting Standards Boards Accounting Standards Codification 205, Presentation of Financial Statements ("ASC 205"), as of December 31, 2024.
+Accordingly, the consolidated balance sheets and the consolidated statements of operations, and have been reflected as discontinued operations in the consolidated statements were recasted for all periods presented to reflect the discontinued operations, and have been reflected as discontinued operations in the consolidated statements of operations, while the related assets and liabilities were classified within the consolidated balance sheets as held for sale for all periods presented.
+See Note 3, Discontinued Operations, to our consolidated financial statement